MarkLaVenia/rockr/README.md

     / [pymetal](https://github.com/OpenJarbas/pymetal), a`Python`
     package for generating new band names, song names, and lyrics.

-    -   Again, this function is not integral to what we set out to accomplish with a `rockr` package.
+    -   Again, this function is not integral to what I set out to accomplish with a `rockr` package.
 Nevertheless, within the suite of `rockrverse` packages might live an `R` cousin of `pymetal`: `rmetal`, if you will.
 I’d venture that those